guarize/trybe-exercises/01-fundamentals/README.md

-# Fundamentos do Desenvolvimento Web
+# Web Development Fundamentals

-### Nesse bloco aprendi os fundamentos para iniciar minha carreira no mundo do Desenvolvimento Web.
+### In this block I learned the fundamentals to start my career in Web Development.

 <hr>